INT-NIT/BEP032tools/README.md

 - BEP032Validator script to check if your dataset follows the current BEP032 rules

-- BEP032Generator script to create a BEP032 compatible structure for a given set of data files.
+- BEP032Generator script to create a BEP032 compatible folder structure **without** metadata files for a given set of subjects and sessions.
 These files need to be listed in an input CSV file.

-- BEP032Templater script to generate a dummy set of BEP032 compatible files to be extended manually, e.g. using Excel or a text editor
+- BEP032Templater script to generate a BEP032 compatible folder structure **including** dummy files to be extended manually, e.g. using Excel or a text editor

 - _BEP032Viewer script to display your dataset directory in a convenient way. (deprecated)_